reducktion/socrates/CONTRIBUTING.md

         $id = str_replace('-', '', $id);

         $idLength = strlen($id);

+        // We want an eleven character string after stripping it from hyphens, else
+        // we throw one of our internal exceptions.

         if ($idLength !== 11) {
             throw new InvalidLengthException('Socratian NIN', '11', $idLength);
         }

+        $id = strtoupper($id);

         return $id;
     }